 The Investment Advisers Act of 1940

-Redeployment may potentially create issues as regards the Investment Advisers Act, as well, depending on the number of clients being advised, as the act exempts an adviser from registration if he or she has fewer than 15 clients in the year preceding the redeployment.
+Redeployment may potentially create issues regarding the Investment Advisers Act, as well, depending on the number of clients being advised, as the act exempts an adviser from registration if he or she has fewer than 15 clients in the year preceding the redeployment.
 Certain state adviser laws may also come into play depending on the circumstances under which the redeployment takes place and the value of the assets involved.
 As these differ depending on the project location, each regional center must be aware of its state adviser requirements.

 For EB-5 projects, the number of clients counted under this act is up for debate.
 If the threshold of 15 clients is reached, the adviser must register.
-However, the SEC has provided little guidance on whether the new commercial enterprise represents one or multiple clients.
+However, the SEC has provided little guidance on whether the NCE represents one or multiple clients.
 In the former case, the NCE itself would be considered one client, whereas in the latter each partner or member of the NCE would be considered an individual client.

 The act holds that an NCE is considered one client if the adviser provides investment advice based on the needs of the NCE rather than the individual needs of the partners.
 For redeployments, the SEC has previously granted no-action relief in cases where advisers did not make any recommendations regarding redeployment options.
-However, the SEC has taken action in cases where advisers provided advice to individual members of an LP or LLC regarding investments and tax issues.
-As this could conceivably be the case for advisers of an EB-5 project involving multiple partners and members, regional centers must take Investment Advisers Act compliance into consideration when structuring a redeployment situation.
+Yet the SEC has taken action in cases where advisers provided advice to individual members of an LP or LLC regarding investments and tax issues.
+As this could conceivably be the case for advisers of an EB-5 project involving multiple partners and members, regional centers must consider Investment Advisers Act compliance when structuring a redeployment situation.

 Regional centers may also be able to take advantage of exemptions under the three acts outlined above, but continued exemption is conditional upon the same requirements being met at the time of the redeployment.
 In some cases, as with a Regulation S exemption, this would be unlikely.
 Regional centers and investors alike must therefore carefully consider the structure of a loan to ensure the possibility of redeployment is accounted for in any cases where an exemption is sought for the original investment.